AlbericTrancart/portfolio/src/pages/2025/07/dantotsu-quality-code-the-broken-window/index.md

 Let me share with you the 10 mental models to help avoid as many defects/bugs as possible 🐞

-I’ve been running tech dojos at [Theodo](https://www.theodo.fr/) for a year and a half now, and after reviewing hundreds of defects and bugs across many different teams, I’ve started noticing recurring patterns.
+I've been running tech dojos at [Theodo](https://www.theodo.fr/) for a year and a half now, and after reviewing hundreds of defects and bugs across many different teams, I've started noticing recurring patterns.
 From these patterns, **I created visuals to give devs useful mental models during our dojo sessions**.

-This week, I’m sharing my personal favorite: **the Broken Window theory** 🪟.
+This week, I'm sharing my personal favorite: **the Broken Window theory** 🪟.
 The idea is simple - **the presence of disorder (e.g., broken windows) creates a sense of impunity for the next person who breaks one**.

 👉 A classic example in code:

-> I know this code isn’t great, but I saw it done that way elsewhere so I figured it was fine
+> I know this code isn't great, but I saw it done that way elsewhere so I figured it was fine

-(I’ve heard this dozens of times)
+(I've heard this dozens of times)

-To fight disorder in our codebases — and the bugs that often come with it — we need to maintain strict discipline and address new mistakes immediately, or risk seeing them spread via CPDD: Copy-Paste Driven Development.
+To fight disorder in our codebases - and the bugs that often come with it - we need to maintain strict discipline and address new mistakes immediately, or risk seeing them spread via CPDD: Copy-Paste Driven Development.

 If you already have broken windows, **you need to address them one by one**.
 Invest the energy to train devs, fully repair the issue, and if possible, add a CI check to prevent it from happening again.